mdgriffith/elm-style-animation/README.md

  * Send Messages Example - [Code](https://github.com/mdgriffith/elm-style-animation/blob/master/examples/SimpleSendMsg.elm)

-You can send messages importing `Animation.Messenger`
+First, import `Animation.Messenger`

 Change your `Animation.State` to `Animation.Messenger.State MyMsgType`.

 You can now use `Animation.Messenger.send MyCustomMessage` as a step in composing your animation.

 You need to update this new animation state using `Animation.Messenger.update`, which will return `(newAnimState, messagesSentinCmdForm)`.
-So you need to change your animation update section to something like the following
+So you need to change your animation update section to something like the following.

 ```elm